Skip to main content

 Step-by-Step Solution

-- Pop the distributor cap off by unsnapping the clips or removing the two Phillips screws (a magnetic-tip screwdriver makes this way easier).
+• Pop the hood and disconnect the negative battery terminal—safety first.
+Release the distributor cap by unsnapping the clips or removing the two Phillips screws with a magnetic-tip screwdriver.

-- Look for cracks, carbon tracking (those grayish burn marks), or melted terminals.
-If you spot any of these, replace the cap—common part numbers include MSD 8424 for GM LS engines or Accel 140016 for Ford 5.0L mills.
+• Take a good look inside the cap.
+Cracks, carbon tracking (those grayish burn marks), or melted terminals?
+Any of those mean it’s time for a new cap.
+Common replacements include MSD 8424 for GM LS engines or Accel 140016 for Ford 5.0L mills.

-- With the cap off, double-check that the coil’s high-tension lead (that thick wire) is firmly seated in the distributor cap’s center terminal.
+• With the cap off, make sure the coil’s high-tension lead (that thick wire) is snug in the distributor cap’s center terminal.

-- Unplug the module’s wiring harness.
-Grab a multimeter and set it to ohms mode—connect the probes to the module’s trigger terminals (color-coded wires, often purple and orange on GM HEI or Ford TFI systems).
-A healthy reading should be between 500–700 ohms (a Fluke 179 does the trick).
-If it’s open or shorted, replace the module (GM 19301265 or Ford E4TZ-12A361-A).
+• Touch the probes to the module’s trigger terminals (often purple and orange on GM HEI or Ford TFI systems).
+A healthy pickup should read between 500–700 ohms.
+For accuracy, a Fluke 179 is your best friend here.
+If it’s open or shorted, it’s time for a new module (GM 19301265 or Ford E4TZ-12A361-A).

-- Reconnect the battery, then pull a spark plug wire.
-Plug a spark tester into the wire’s boot and clip it to a clean ground on the engine.
+• Reconnect the battery.
+Pull a spark plug wire, attach a spark tester to the wire’s boot, and ground it to the engine block.

-- Crank the engine.
-A strong blue spark means the distributor’s doing its job; weak or no spark points to trouble with the coil, module, or pickup.
+• Crank the engine.
+A strong blue spark?
+Your distributor’s doing its job.
+Weak or no spark?
+Time to suspect the coil, module, or pickup.

 If This Didn’t Work